ph1-xyz/Phazerville-Wiki/fullApplets/originalApps/Automatonnetz.md

+#chordGenerator #sampleAndHold #quantizer #rootNote #sequencer

-The *Automatonnetz*, coded up by Patrick Dowling, combines the neo-Riemannian triad chord transformations of *Harrington 1200*, also running in the Ornament & Crime module, inspired by Noise Engineering Tonnetz Sequent module, combined with the *Exfilnator* vector sequencer idea expressed by fcd72 (Frank) of d:Machinery.
+The *Automatonnetz*, coded up by Patrick Dowling, combines the neo-Riemannian triad chord transformations of *[[Harrington 1200]]*, also running in the Ornament & Crime module, inspired by Noise Engineering Tonnetz Sequent module, combined with the *Exfilnator* vector sequencer idea expressed by fcd72 (Frank) of d:Machinery.

 Neo-Riemannian transformations are applied to sequences determined by the "navigation" of a 5x5 grid of cells.